Going Green with Glamour at Guatemala’s Lake Atitlan

 Arriving at Lake Atitlan

-Picture this: High, beamed ceiling with a magnificent wrought-iron chandelier, a four-poster bed with 1,000 thread count sheets, artisan ceramic sinks in the bathroom, dark wood antique furnishings with bold splashes of color from locally woven fabrics.
+The room has a high, beamed ceiling with a magnificent wrought-iron chandelier, a four-poster bed with 1,000 thread count sheets, artisan ceramic sinks in the bathroom, dark wood antique furnishings with bold splashes of color from locally woven fabrics.

 And the piece de resistance, wide glass doors sliding open to reveal a spacious balcony with the kind of dramatically serene view that should be painted on canvas…if one were so inclined.

-It was so spectacular I didn’t want to leave it but when Juan mentioned the menu for dinner in the restaurant, I remembered that I hadn’t eaten since a questionable sandwich on the airplane 8 hours ago.
-And I was definitely eager to try out the menu in the gourmet, meat-free restaurant.
+But when Juan mentions the menu for dinner in the restaurant, I remember that I haven’t eaten since a questionable sandwich on the airplane 8 hours ago.

 But, before I move on…a little background on Laguna Lodge.